What if my child has a nut allergy?

 For additional information, please call the school nurse at 512-414-4335.
 To learn more about food allergies, you may visit the Food Allergy & Anaphylaxis Network’s website.

 Thank you in advance for your cooperation.
 We look forward to a great school year!

 Keeping your student safe is important, so communication with the school will not be a once-and-done affair.
 Expect to repeat yourself.
 Be sure to include any allergies on your initial registration forms, reach out to the contacts, and send reminders and updates when anything changes.

-This is a living document, meant to be reviewed and updated on a regular basis with input from parents and staff.
 Refer to Austin ISD student health documents or the Health Room for additional information.